jpgoldberg/unclock-crypto-engineering/Homework/2022-12-09/solutions.md

 Now that I am actually doing time testing under proper benchmarks instead of as unit tests, I have much faster times and more reliable measurements.

-Extrapolating to a hash of 256 and 512 bits doesn't really make sense, as the techniques used so far (in which all of the hashes and their pre-images reside in memory) won't hold.
-So such extrapolation can only offer a lower bound.

 |bits  | time    | k      |
 |------|---------|--------|